 Things to Do in the Garden in February

-With the recent snowfall and harsh frosts, make sure you keep your bird feeders topped up and provide a good supply of fresh water.
+With the recent snowfall and harsh frosts, make sure you keep your bird feeders topped up and provide a good supply of fresh-water.
 The birds will appreciate being well fed!
-It doesn’t have to be anything elaborate, and you can use certain things from the house including fruit cake, dried nuts, mild grated cheese and cooked potatoes.
+It doesn’t have to be anything elaborate.
+You can use certain things from the house including fruit cake, dried nuts, mild grated cheese and cooked potatoes.